conarwelsh/nettuts-laravel4-and-backbone/readme.md

 	composer install --dev

 After that finishes installing, we will need to inform Laravel of a few of our dependencies.
 Laravel uses "service providers" for this purpose.
-The basically just tell Laravel how their code is going to interact with the application, and run any necessary setup procedures.
+These service providers basically just tell Laravel how their code is going to interact with the application, and run any necessary setup procedures.
 Open up `app/config/app.php` and add the following 2 items to the "providers" array.

 	...